ASidlinskiy/git-Exercise/README.md

 git-Exercise
 ============

-Getting better hang of git
+Learning more advanced functionalities of GitHub.